 I use Evernote for… more things than Evernote is probably meant to be used for.
 Features it has won me over with include that it syncs between my devices, has tagging abilities, you can hyperlink to a note (think document), and right now, it’s the Web Clipper I love—a browser extension that lets me “clip” webpages into the app, with whatever notebook (think folder), tags, title, or notes that I want.

 OmniFocus for me consists of actions, assigned to projects, tags, given due dates, and sometimes a repeating schedule.
-Each “action” is just a task I have to do—”do dishes”, “wash windows”, “clean toilets”.
+Each “action” is just a task I have to do.
 Each of those actions is assigned to a project, and some projects go into folders.
-I have projects (for me, more like lists) called things like “Daily” (“Weekly”, “Monthly”, all in the “Repeating Tasks” folder), a “Later” folder for things associated with far-future events, and “To Read”.
-I also have lists that are more reference checklists that I don’t check things off on and use repeatedly, such as “To Restock”, “Overnight Guest Prep”, “Stretching Routine”, “To Keep in Backpack”, and a checklist for our recurring out-of-state trip.
+I also have lists that are more reference checklists that I don’t check things off on and use repeatedly.

-Each task can also be assigned to any tags I have, which are mostly people or places.
+Each task can also be assigned to any tags I have.
 Then when I see that person or go to that place, I can look at the tag to see if I should do anything (tags can also be assigned to a location so I get a notification when I’m nearby—like getting a “hey, you wanted to pick up milk” when near the store).
 I do more frequently put notes of those sorts with a calendar event or in that person’s reference note, though.

-OmniFocus is what I look at when I wake up in the morning; Evernote is what I look at for more information on those tasks.
+I tend to use OmniFocus for tasks and Evernote for reference.
 OmniFocus might have “set table” as a task and Evernote might have “table setting reference” as a note.

 Yes, being a bit of a productivity/organization geek has helped me in slavery more than I can say.